Sick of running out of space on your phone? You need cloud storage in your life. What is the cloud though? We've got the answers...

 It can be tricky trying to decide which cloud service to go with so, we’ve put together info on some of our faves to get you started.

-If you’re an Apple user, you may already be well acquainted with iCloud.
+If you’re an Apple user, you probably know all about iCloud.
 If not, you can use it to store backups of your phone including settings, contacts, photos, videos and music.
 All you need to do is tap your Apple ID in the Settings menu to choose what to backup.
 You can see how much storage space you’ve got left and can also change your storage plan there too.

-You get 5GB free storage to start you off but you can upgrade to 50GB for £0.79/month, 200GB for £2.49/month and 2TB for £6.99/month.
+You get 5GB free storage to start you off but you can upgrade to 50GB for £0.79 a month, 200GB for £2.49 a month and 2TB for £6.99 a month.
 The last two tiers can be shared with your family too.

 With iCloud, you can back up your device and settings too.
-So, if you get a new device, you can log into iCloud and set up your new phone from a previous back up.
+So, if you get a new phone, you can log into iCloud and set it up from a previous back up.
 This automatically transfers your stuff to your new phone with zero hassle.

 The Samsung Cloud makes it easy to keep everything backed up.
-It backs up both your data and settings which means that if your device stops working or gets lost, you can restore everything from your home screen layout to your Wi-Fi settings to your new device.
+It backs up both your data and settings which means that if your phone stops working or gets lost, you can restore everything from your home screen layout to your Wi-Fi settings to your new phone.

 How to access Samsung Cloud

-You can access everything you’ve backed up by simply signing into your Samsung account on your device; you don’t have to worry about signing into a separate app.
+You can access everything you’ve backed up by simply signing into your Samsung account on your phone or tablet; you don’t have to worry about signing into a separate app.

 Samsung Cloud starts you off with 15GB storage space for free, but if that’s not enough space you can upgrade to get more.
 You can do that nice and easily through your device Settings menu.

-While Samsung Cloud is only available on selected devices at the moment, that list keeps on growing.
+While Samsung Cloud is only available on selected phones and tablets at the moment, that list keeps on growing.

 With Microsoft OneDrive, you can back up, share and store loads of stuff like documents, videos and photos anywhere, on any device.
 Like most cloud services there are different storage tiers that you can choose from.
-They range from OneDrive Basic 5GB which gives you 5GB free storage to Office 365 Home which comes with premium OneDrive features, including 5TB storage for £79.99/year or £7.99/month.
+They range from OneDrive Basic 5GB which gives you 5GB free storage to Office 365 Home which comes with premium OneDrive features, including 5TB storage for £79.99 a year or £7.99 a month.
 It also includes Microsoft Office 365 installations for 5 PCs, 5 tablets and 5 phones.

 Google Drive starts you off with 15GB of free Google online storage which you can use to view your files from any smartphone, tablet or computer.
 With Google Drive, you can share your files and folders and can even invite others to view, download and collaborate on all the files you want without needing to mess about with email attachments.